andrewwakeling/alienware-13-r3-ubuntu-16.04/README.md

 **WARNING: Switching the SATA interface will cause Windows to BSOD.**

 ## Dual-boot with Windows
-I want to make this clear. **The easiest way to get dual-booting working is to re-install Windows.**
+I want to make this very clear.
+If Windows is installed with your SATA interface set to `RAID`, **the easiest way to get dual-booting working is to re-install Windows.**

-Be very wary of guides that claim that continue to get Windows after switching the SATA interface to `ACHI`.
+Be very wary of guides that claim they can keep Windows running, even after switching the SATA interface from `RAID` to `ACHI`.
 You can very easily stop Windows booting properly.
-Even with recovery points, don't expect this is easy to undo.
+Even with recovery points, don't expect this to be easy to undo.

-I highly recommend that you backup everything and prepare to reinstall Windows 10 from scratch.
+I highly recommend that you backup everything and prepare to reinstall Windows 10.

 Installing Windows 10 is easy.
 Simply create a bootable USB using the Windows 10 Media Creation Tool.

-You won't need a product key.
-(I believe this is stored on the machine somehow, perhaps in BIOS.)
+**You shouldn't need a product key** as it should be embedded in the BIOS.

-Install Windows first.
-Get the drivers from Dell's website and get it all working.
-If necessary, shrink the partition to make room for Ubuntu.
+**Install Windows before installing Ubuntu.** Get the [drivers from Dell's website](www.dell.com/support/home/us/en/4/product-support/product/alienware-13/drivers) and get it all working.
+If necessary, [shrink the partition](https://www.google.com.au/search?q=shrink+partition+windows+10) to make room for Ubuntu.

 ## Ubuntu installer
 Creating a bootable USB Ubuntu installer can be done using Rufus, using [these instructions](https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows).